vjk10/notes/README.md

 ## Getting Started

-Install notes to enjoy all you notes locally and cloud bakcups with a choic
+Install notes to enjoy all you notes locally and cloud bakcups with a choice